Hello Miss Shana!

 Thank you for the example of streets and cities!
 I hope that I will always remember it from now on.
 Now I’m voting for Bryonia.
 At the first time I was hesitant to the last moment whether I´ll decide for Natrum muriaticum or Bryonia.
 Also Nux v. was a big candidate for me in this case because I thought it is a complementary remedy to Sulphur.

 Yes, Jitka, yes!
 Very good!
 I was wondering if anybody would pick up on that!
 Yes, Sulphur constitutions have Nux vomica acutes, very insightful, you get extra points for that!

 But now I found Bryonia in the rubric: “Influenza, pain in the limbs, during“, so it is Bryonia.

 But see, “pain in the limbs” is something you’d find in almost any case of the flu, it’s common; this is how we know she has the flu.
 And the fever alternating with chills is the other clue.
 Now, why can’t it be Bryonia?

 Is it the right answer if I say it can’t be Bryonia because Bryonia is not complementary remedy to Sulphur?

 No, that’s not a good answer because there’s no rule that says if you have an acute, the remedy will inevitably be the complementary remedy.
-For instance, our most commonly used flu remedy is Gelsemium.
+For instance, our most common flu remedy is Gelsemium.
 What is Gelsemium a complement to?
-I don’t know!
+I don’t even know!

 I’ll give you another chance to guess why Hillary’s remedy can’t be Bryonia.